 At a recent social event, many were confused when I told them I was a health and medical writer.
 So here’s an explanation of what I do, and how it can benefit any health and medical business.

 If you want to grow your health practice and improve medical outcomes for your patients, fostering a better patient relationship may be the answer.

 There are so many things I learned at CopyCon19, but the biggest lessons came from looking back, instead of forward.
 Find out why I love what I do, and why I’m great at it.

 industry-trained and endorsed

 I’m a proud member of The Clever Copywriting School (TCCS) – the home of successful copywriters, which means I am constantly honing my skills to bring you the best in copywriting.
-I’ve written a guest blog on Researching Like a Pro, for TCCS, and been featured on The Hot Copy Podcast where I talked about medical copywriting.
+I’ve written a guest blog on Researching Like a Pro, for TCCS, and been featured on The Morning Kick, where I talked about how to speak directly to your target audience, and The Hot Copy Podcast where I talked all about medical copywriting.